programmerraja/MyBlog/content/misc/Blog ideas.md

-Sherlock sheires
+Sherlock Holmes
 - [x] After moving to pod user is unable to login because of set cookie and http
-- [ ] How migrting to cloudfare affect our api rate lmit and other things
+- [x] How migrting to cloudfare affect our api rate lmit and other things
 - [x] logstash shotdown on update
-- [ ] Heroku app not found nginx host header
+- [x] Heroku app not found nginx host header
+- [x] Health enpoint (app is down when we deploy user is complice user are seeing)
+- [ ] How connect sid fill the redis on ddos and cleared using saveUninitialized

+SYStem design docs
+- link server
+- PASS
+- etc

 How to